Skip to main content

 Leptin is a peptide hormone primarily secreted by fat cells, and its main role is to signal satiety to the hypothalamus.
 In many individuals with obesity, a state of “leptin resistance” develops, where the brain becomes less responsive to its signals.
 This contributes to a cycle of overeating.

-Beyond its role in appetite, some research suggests leptin may also influence the of the upper airway.
+Beyond its role in appetite, some research suggests leptin may also influence the neuromuscular control of the upper airway.
 The genioglossus is the primary muscle responsible for protruding the tongue and maintaining airway patency during sleep.
 The theory posits that leptin may have a role in modulating the neural drive to this and other pharyngeal muscles.

 In a state of leptin resistance, this supportive neural tone could potentially be diminished, contributing to airway collapsibility.
 While GLP-1 agonists do not directly target leptin signaling, by reducing overall adiposity and improving metabolic health, they may help restore leptin sensitivity.
 This introduces a potential secondary mechanism where improved hormonal signaling could contribute to better airway muscle function, complementing the primary effect of mechanical unloading from fat loss.